sf-wdi-gaia/active-record-models/readme.md

 end
 ```

-You can probably guess what this line - `add_column :artists, :instruments, :string` - says: "add a column to the artists table called 'instruments' with a string as its data type".
-Run `rake db:migrate:status` for "funzies" (you should have two migration files, one `up` and one `down`), but when you want to migrate run `rake db:migrate` and BAM, you have a new column.
+You can probably guess what this line - `add_column :artists, :instruments, :string`—says: "add a column to the artists table called 'instruments' of type string".
+Run `rake db:migrate:status` to see two migration files, one `up` and one `down`.
+Once `rake db:migrate` is run, both will be `down`, and a new column will exist.

-Make a migration _every_ time you need to change your database – whether it's adding or removing things, no exceptions!
+**Make a migration _every_ time a change to the database is needed**—whether it's adding or *removing* something!
 Changing the database in any way means making a new migration, and telling the computer what you need done.
 Think of it as an assistant; you don't do the tedious Postgres work, you just tell it what needs doing and tell it to go do it.
 If you make changes in other ways to your local database, a team member who has cloned the same project will lose state with you.
 Running migrations of your other team members *is how* both of your separate local databases stay in state!

 #### Changing or deleting column